 The second thing you can do when choosing a top is to make sure that it drapes across or flows over your belly in a flattering way.

 Make sure the material in your top isn’t too thin or clingy.
-Instead, look out for draping and ruching.
+Instead, look for draping, ruching, and fabrics that don’t cling.

 The best tops to hide your belly

-Now that I have talked about what you are trying to achieve or find when choosing a top to wear to disguise your tummy, below is a full list of all the best tops that will do a great job at hiding a belly.
+Now that you know what to look for in tops that disguise your tummy, below is a full list of all the best tops that will do a great job at hiding a belly.

 Patterned and printed tops to camouflage your belly